aiven/devportal/docs/products/flink/howto/connect-kafka.rst

     * the definition of the field ``time_ltz`` as transformation to ``TIMESTAMP(3)`` from the ``occurred_at`` timestamp in Linux format.
     * the ``WATERMARK`` definition

-Example: Define a Flink table using the upsert connector over topic in Avro format
+Example: Define a Flink table using the standard connector over topic in Avro format
 ------------------------------------------------------------------------------------

-In cases when target of the Flink pipeline writes to a topic named  ``metric-topic-tgt`` within the Aiven for Apache Kafka service named ``demo-kafka`` in upsert mode to a compacted topic and Avro format.
+In cases when target of the Flink data pipeline needs to write in Avro format to a topic named  ``metric-topic-tgt`` within the Aiven for Apache Kafka service named ``demo-kafka``.

 We can define a ``metrics-out`` Flink table with:

 * ``demo-kafka`` as integration service
 * ``metric-topic-tgt`` as Apache Kafka topic name
-* **Upsert Kafka SQL Connector** for the changelog mode
+* **Apache Kafka SQL Connector** for the standard connection mode
 * **Confluent Avro** as Key data format
+* `hostname` as field to be used as key, the key in Apache Kafka is by default used for partition selection
 * **Confluent Avro** as Value data format
 * ``metrics-out`` as Flink table name
 * The following as SQL schema